3: DNA Profiling

 Restriction enzymes, recognition sequences, gel electrophoresis, and applications in DNA profiling.

-Blood Typing Test Interpretation
+Identifying Blood Typing Test Results

 During a blood typing test, anti-A, anti-B, and anti-D antibodies are added to a blood sample along with a control.
 A visible reaction indicates the presence or absence of the corresponding antigens.

-HLA Genotype Inheritance (2 Markers)
+Determining HLA Genotype Inheritance (2 Markers, Black)

 HLA genotyping serves as a key component in the field of immunogenetics.
 It is used for understanding individual variations in immune responses.
 This molecular technique identifies unique alleles on paired chromosomes.
 It's particularly vital in organ transplantation for matching donors and recipients.
 Finding a correct match reduces the chance for graft rejection.